nimblehq/elixir-templates/.github/wiki/Contribution.md

 # Adding a new addon

-There are 3 types of addons.
+There are 2 types of addon, Mix addon and Phoenix addon.

+Phoenix addon consists of 3 types.
 1. API
 2. Live
 3. Web